rwirdemann/datafrog/README.md

 ## Motivation

-The basic idea of `dfg` is to record and replay usecase scenarios in order to ensure that its repeated execution triggers the same database calls.
+The basic idea of datafrog is to record and replay usecase scenarios in order to ensure that its repeated execution triggers the same database calls.
 One of the challenges of this approach is dynamic data recognition like id's or date fields.
 Consider the following example: